 The answer is:

-AEQUORIN AGOUTIES EDACIOUS EULOGIAS EXONUMIA OUTRAISE SEQUOIAS
+AGOUTIES EDACIOUS EULOGIAS EXONUMIA SAUTOIRE

 From John Van Pelt's Verbalobe web site,